-H.21.1.
+K.2.1.
 ADMISSION REQUIREMENTS BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES 2021 ONWARDS

-Candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with EITHER:

-A pass in total of five (5) different subjects with:
+To be admitted into the Bachelor of Science in Quantitative Finance degree programme, candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with a pass in a total of five (5) different subjects as follows (minimum 27 points on the UNAM Scale):

-- ★ 2 subjects on NSSCAS level with a "d" average or higher, of which one should be Mathematics. - ★ 3 subjects on NSSCO level with "C" average or higher, and - ★ English must be at minimum "C" at NSSCO level.
+- (a) 2 subjects on NSSCAS level with d average or higher, of which one should be Mathematics. - (b) 3 subjects on NSSCO level with C average or higher, and - (c) English must be at minimum C at NSSCO level.